-Presented by the Rush Alzheimer’s Disease Center and TMK Productions, Inc.
+Presented by the Rush Alzheimer’s Disease Center, Without Warning and TMK Productions, Inc.

 Living with Alzheimer’s disease is a challenge, changing life for both the person with the disease and their family.
 But what if someone diagnosed with this disease was in their early 60s, 50s, or even as young as in their 30s?
 Younger onset Alzheimer’s disease affects people 65 years old or younger.
 Though the exact number of people with younger onset is unknown, the impact of living with Alzheimer’s in midlife is great.